Here you’ll find answers to the most common questions about South African rand (ZAR) transfers.

 Is there any other information I need to know?

-*If your recipient fills in the form before 1:00 PM South Africa time (SAST) ─ your transfer will arrive to your recipient at 7:00 PM the same day.
+*For Exchange4Free, if your recipient fills in the form before 1:00 PM South Africa time (SAST) — your transfer will arrive to your recipient at 7:00 PM the same day.
 Otherwise, it will arrive the next day.

 For payments to businesses, we use the SWIFT network.